Evaluation of Compliance with requirements

 As such we have developed a checklist to assist in meeting these requirements.

-- audits – obviously interal audits are designed to ensure you are compliant with requirements, but by specifically identifying the legislative requirements assessed during the audit it can’t be argued you aren’t doing what is required.
+- audits – internal audits are designed to ensure you are compliant with requirements.
+By identifying the relevant legislation assessed during the audit you provide strong evidence that you are doing what is required.

 - inspections – any inspections you currently conduct have an element of evaluating compliance.
 Again identify the specific requirements in the inspection record.

-- management review – use the management review to review the requirements applicable to the business, review the success of the compliance evaluation activities and make a statement of compliance in the minutes.
+- management review – use it to review the requirements applicable to the business, review the success of the compliance evaluation activities and make a statement of compliance in the minutes.

-If you already hold management system certification these methods are likely to already be established within your organisation and already have a defined frequency with which they will be undertaken.
+If you already hold management system certification these methods are likely to already be established within your organisation and have a defined frequency for undertaking them.

 If you need assistance establishing your requirements or defining how you will evaluate your compliance contact us and we can point you in the right direction.